witnet/WIPs/data-request-reward-collateral-ratio.md

 The first one is that the ratio should offset the involuntary lie ratio.
 Assuming this is 0.2%, the minimum reward to collateral ratio should be 1 to 500.

 The second one can be derived from the maximum amount of witnesses in a data request which, following [WIP-0007](https://github.com/witnet/WIPs/blob/master/wip-0007.md), is 125.
 Assuming creating data requests requiring 125 witnesses has as goal to achieve maximum security, the reward for them should be proportional.
-This implies that such data request should pay out a reward equal to the required collateral or that the reward to collateral ratio should be 1 to 125.
+This implies that such data request should pay out a reward equal to the required collateral, or that the reward to collateral ratio should be 1 to 125.

 ## Backwards compatibility